thorasine/sniblet/README.md

 ## Work In Progress!

-News-like site I'm making to exercise different technologies and best practices.
+News \ Articles like site I'm making to exercise different technologies and best practices.
+The main content is the articles.
+They are tagged and can be filtered by multiple tags at once and people can also can leave comments on them.

 # Technical Info